DragonSenses/Algorithms/LeetCode/80-remove-duplicates-from-sorted-array-ii/problem.md

 The solution requires ensuring that no element appears more than twice while maintaining the order of elements in the array.

+# Two Pointers Approach

+The problem statement asks to return the new length of the array from the function, along with removing duplicates in-place so that unique elements appears at most twice.
+The relative order remains.
+That implies that it is not just removing elements, instead we can overwrite duplicates.

+We will use a two-pointer technique:
+- One pointer will traverse through each element in the original array.
+- The other pointer will track the next available slot for an element, ensuring that no more than two duplicates remain.